AliceWonderMiscreations/libbitcoin-RPM/LibreOffice.md

 For LibreOffice, start with the source RPM from Fedora Rawhide to get the source tarball and patches (there are a lot).
 Then replace the RPM spec file with the LibreOffice spec file that is provided here.

+The needed source file `0168229624cfac409e766913506961a8-ucpp-1.3.2.tar.gz` is not included with the Fedora Rawhide source RPM because of stupid reasons I will not go into here.

+You can get it from [https://svn.apache.org/repos/asf/openoffice/trunk/ext_sources/](https://svn.apache.org/repos/asf/openoffice/trunk/ext_sources/)